5 ways to cure scabies

 "Scabies is highly contagious, and person to person spread occurs via direct contact with the skin.
-Transfer from clothes and bedding occurs rarely and only if contaminated by infested people immediately beforehand."1
+Transfer from clothes and bedding occurs rarely and only if contaminated by infested people immediately beforehand." (quote from reference 1, bottom of this page)

 What does that mean to you?
 It means the greatest risk you face is reinfecting yourself by contacting clothes and sheets and towels you recently wore.
 Others will only catch it from you by extended skin contact or wearing or using cloth items you recently used.